Foot Care Appointments with Shuman Podiatry & Sports Medicine

 Medical records from prior visits that you think may be helpful

-Your referring/primary physician and primary care physician’s name, address, phone number, and date of last visit
+Your referring/primary physician and primary care physician’s name, address, phone number, and date of the last visit

 Moisturize – Moisturize feet daily to help avoid dry, cracked and irritated skin.